matteobenfatto97/matteobenfatto97/README.md

 I like software that is not just technically correct, but useful, elegant and alive.

-For me, good engineering means connecting logic, design and purpose:
+Good engineering means connecting logic, design and purpose:
 a clean interface, a solid architecture, an intelligent workflow and a real problem solved.

 ---